IndikaKuma/MLOpsGLR/README.md

 # MLOpsGLR
-This folder includes the replication package of our grey literature review on MLOps: requriments and archiectures.
+This respositry includes the replication package of our grey literature review on MLOps: requriments and archiectures.

 1. ***MLOPs (Indika Weerasingha Dewage 2022-07-11).atlproj***
    Grounded Theory (codes, groupings and analysis) performed with the Atlas.ti tool for qualitative data analysis